opendocsg/slw-judgments-backfill/2013_SGCA_15/report.md

  (d) having regard to the knowledge that may properly be attributed to the defendant at the time of the contract, what would have been foreseeable at that time to the reasonable person in his position to be the not unlikely consequences of his breach.

-22     The rationale behind the principle of remoteness of damage in contract and the application of the rule in _Hadley v Baxendale_ was discussed in some detail by this Court in _Robertson Quay Investment Pte Ltd v Steen Consultants Pte Ltd and another_ [2008] 2 SLR(R) 623 (“ _Robertson Quay_ ”), where we affirmed the continued applicability of the rule in _Hadley v Baxendale_ (as restated in _Victoria Laundry_ ) in Singapore.
+22     The rationale behind the principle of remoteness of damage in contract and the application of the rule in _Hadley v Baxendale_ was discussed in some detail by this Court in _Robertson Quay Investment Pte Ltd v Steen Consultants Pte Ltd and another_ <span class="citation">[2008] 2 SLR(R) 623</span> (“ _Robertson Quay_ ”), where we affirmed the continued applicability of the rule in _Hadley v Baxendale_ (as restated in _Victoria Laundry_ ) in Singapore.
 In _Robertson Quay_ , after an extensive review of the authorities, we observed (at [70]) that although the rule in _Hadley v Baxendale_ was not without its difficulties, it had served well in providing a guiding set of principles for the courts.
-In that same case, we also affirmed our earlier observations in _Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric_ [2007] 3 SLR(R) 782 (“ _Sunny Metal_ ”) as follows:
+In that same case, we also affirmed our earlier observations in _Sunny Metal & Engineering Pte Ltd v Ng Khim Ming Eric_ <span class="citation">[2007] 3 SLR(R) 782</span> (“ _Sunny Metal_ ”) as follows:

  70 ...
 [T]he concept of remoteness is essentially a necessary limitation imposed by the law to protect the contract-breaker from infinite damages since “the consequences of an act theoretically ... can ... stretch into infinity”.
 The question of remoteness is ultimately an inquiry in which [quoting from Sunny Metal at [56]]: